chrisburnell/chrisburnell.com/src/posts/articles/color-css-variables.md

 I’m going to demonstrate this technique using the [HSL colour space](https://en.wikipedia.org/wiki/HSL_and_HSV) but it would work well with RGB or some other [upcoming](/feature-watch/#css-color-function) [colour](/feature-watch/#css-lch-lab) [formats](/feature-watch/#hwb).

 In short, this technique involves storing your colours as CSS Variables using a specific syntax.
-This allows us ti reuse them intelligently elsewhere in our code.
+This allows us to reuse them elsewhere in our code.
 In this example, I’ve defined a handful of `color` variables as the space-delimited values that need to be passed to a `hsl()` or `hsla()` function.
 I’ve also defined a couple of `opacity` variables:

 ```css
 :root {